If there’s one thing this pandemic has taught me, it’s that coffee is indispensable.

 To test out any coffee appliance, my first rule of thumb is to brew an espresso.
 This is one of five in-built beverage types offered alongside brewed coffee, latte macchiato, cappuccino and americano.
 Far from needing to mess around with a portafilter and tamping the grounds manually, all it needed was one push of a button.

-That first sip transported me to Tyrwhitt Road (where the roaster is located), nevermind that I was leaning against the kitchen sink that morning.
+That first sip transported me to the coffee roaster, nevermind that I was leaning against the kitchen sink that morning.
 To have a coffee of that quality available at just one touch of a button was a revelation.

 The magic lies in the mechanics